Blazin64/opencl-amd/README.md

 # amdgpocl
-OpenCL on amdgpu for Arch, also in the [AUR].

 This package allows the usage of AMD's proprietary user-space OpenCL driver along with the free amdgpu stack.
 It should work with upstream amdgpu and Mesa.
 Inspired by [this blog post][gog].

 ## Hardware support

-This *should* work with amdgpu-enabled GCN GPUs up to Polaris (GCN Gen. 4).
-Newer GPUs, starting with Vega (GCN Gen. 5+), are only supported via [ROC].

-If you are using SI (Southern Islands, GCN Gen. 1) or CIK (Sea Islands, GCN Gen. 2), you'll need to enable the *amdgpu* and disable the *radeon* kernel module.
-Check the [Arch Wiki] for the exact steps.
+Only tested with Vega GPUs.

-Currently tested with Kernel 4.14 and Hawaii.
-Blender Cycles, Luxmark, F@H and ethminer seem to work without any problems.
+Currently tested with Kernel 4.16.
+The Avermore miner and Claymore's Dual Miner seem to work without any problems.

 ## What this is not